1. Preamble and Academic Authority

 The authority of the dean of GSAS is exercised in four primary ways:

-For most matters and unless otherwise stated, the dean has delegated authority to implement the policies and procedures stated in the Guidebook to the associate dean and other members of GSAS staff.
+For most matters and unless otherwise stated, the dean has delegated authority to implement the policies and procedures stated in the Guidebook to the vice dean for graduate education, the associate dean, and other members of GSAS staff.